valarnet/valarnet-blog/posts/20230214-multicast-listener-discovery.md

 ![](/static/img/mld-message-format.png)

-There are three types of MLD messages designated by the "Type" field.
+There are three types of MLD messages as designated by the "Type" field.

   **MLD Query:**  Type = decimal 130.
 There are twq subtypes of the MLD query.
 First one is called "General Query" and is used to learn which multicast addresses have listeners on an attached link.
 The second sybtype is called Multicast-Address-Specific query and, as the name implies, is used to learn if a particular multicast address has any listeners on an attached link.
 The MMulticast Address field differentiates between the two subtypes.
 > General Queries are sent to the link-scope all-nodes multicast address (FF02::1), with a Multicast Address field of 0, and a Maximum Response Delay of [Query Response Interval].